-The protection, Promotion, development and Management of Indigenous Knowledge systems Act was brought before parliament in April 2016.
+The Protection, Promotion, Development and Management of Indigenous Knowledge Systems Bill was brought before parliament in April 2016.
 The proposed regulations for traditional healing practitioners in South Africa is not without a number of contentious issues, including to what extent traditional medicine practitioners should be regulated and precisely what “indigenous knowledge” entails.

 Luyanda Frans, parliamentary liaison officer, said the bill was currently being processed by the National assembly and is likely to be finalized in March next year.